huggingface/blog/fine-tune-w2v2-bert.md

 ***New (01/2024)***: *This blog post is strongly inspired by "[Fine-tuning XLS-R on Multi-Lingual ASR](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2)" and ["Fine-tuning MMS Adapter Models for Multi-Lingual ASR"](https://huggingface.co/blog/mms_adapters)*.

+## Introduction

+Last month, MetaAI released [Wav2Vec2-BERT](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2-bert), as a building block of their [Seamless Communication](https://ai.meta.com/research/seamless-communication/), a family of AI translation models.

-**Wav2Vec2** is a pre-trained model for Automatic Speech Recognition (ASR) released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by *Alexei Baevski, Michael Auli, and Alex Conneau*.
-With as little as 10 minutes of labeled audio data, Wav2Vec2 can be fine-tuned to achieve 5% word-error rate performance on the [LibriSpeech](https://huggingface.co/datasets/librispeech_asr) dataset, demonstrating for the first time low-resource transfer learning for ASR.
+[Wav2Vec2-BERT](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2-bert) is the result of a series of improvements based on an original model: **Wav2Vec2**, a pre-trained model for Automatic Speech Recognition (ASR) released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by *Alexei Baevski, Michael Auli, and Alex Conneau*.
+With as little as 10 minutes of labeled audio data, Wav2Vec2 could be fine-tuned to achieve 5% word-error rate performance on the [LibriSpeech](https://huggingface.co/datasets/librispeech_asr) dataset, demonstrating for the first time low-resource transfer learning for ASR.

-Following a series of multilingual improvements ([XLSR](https://huggingface.co/docs/transformers/model_doc/xlsr_wav2vec2), [XLS-R](https://huggingface.co/docs/transformers/model_doc/xls_r) and [MMS](https://huggingface.co/docs/transformers/model_doc/mms)), MetaAI have released [W2v-BERT](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2-bert), as a building block of their [Seamless Communication](https://ai.meta.com/research/seamless-communication/), a family of AI translation models.

-This new 580M-parameters version was pre-trained on **4.5M** hours of unlabeled audio data covering **more than 143 languages**.
-It requires fine-tuning to be used for downstream tasks such as Automatic Speech Recognition (ASR), or Audio Classification.
+Following a series of multilingual improvements ([XLSR](https://huggingface.co/docs/transformers/model_doc/xlsr_wav2vec2), [XLS-R](https://huggingface.co/docs/transformers/model_doc/xls_r) and [MMS](https://huggingface.co/docs/transformers/model_doc/mms)), Wav2Vec2-BERT is a 580M-parameters versatile audio model that has been pre-trained on **4.5M** hours of unlabeled audio data covering **more than 143 languages**.
 For comparison, **XLS-R** used almost **half a million** hours of audio data in **128 languages** and **MMS** checkpoints were pre-trained on more than **half a million hours of audio** in over **1,400 languages**.
-Consequently, Wav2Vec2-BERT is particularly well-suited to all speech-related tasks, whatever the language.
+Boosting to millions of hours enables Wav2Vec2-BERT to achieve even more competitive results in speech-related tasks, whatever the language.

+To use it for ASR, Wav2Vec2-BERT can be fine-tuned using Connectionist Temporal Classification (CTC), which is an algorithm that is used to train neural networks for sequence-to-sequence problems, such as ASR and handwriting recognition.
+We highly recommend reading the well-written blog post [*Sequence Modeling with CTC (2017)*](https://distill.pub/2017/ctc/) by Awni Hannun, to learn more about the CTC algorithm.

-The aim of this notebook is to give you all the elements you need to train a CTC model on ASR tasks, using open-source tools and models.
+The aim of this notebook is to give you all the elements you need to train Wav2Vec2-BERT model - more specifically the pre-trained checkpoint [**facebook/w2v-bert-2.0**](https://huggingface.co/facebook/w2v-bert-2.0) - on ASR tasks, using open-source tools and models.
 It first presents the complete pre-processing pipeline, then performs a little fine-tuning of the W2V2-BERT.
 The final section gathers training tips from Hugging Face experts to scale-up CTC training.

-In this blop post, we will give an in-detail explanation of how W2V2-BERT - more specifically the pre-trained checkpoint [**facebook/w2v-bert-2.0**](https://huggingface.co/facebook/w2v-bert-2.0) - can be fine-tuned for ASR.

 For demonstration purposes, we fine-tune the model on the low resource Mongolian ASR dataset of [Common Voice 16.0](https://huggingface.co/datasets/mozilla-foundation/common_voice_16_0) that contains *ca.* 14h of validated training data.

-W2V-BERT is fine-tuned using Connectionist Temporal Classification (CTC), which is an algorithm that is used to train neural networks for sequence-to-sequence problems, such as ASR and handwriting recognition.

-We highly recommend reading the well-written blog post [*Sequence Modeling with CTC (2017)*](https://distill.pub/2017/ctc/) by Awni Hannun.
+## Motivation

+[Whisper](https://huggingface.co/blog/fine-tune-whisper#introduction) is a suite of ASR models, commonly accepted as the best performing models for the ASR task.
+It provides state-of-the-art performance for English ASR, while being well suited to multilingual fine-tuning from limited resources.

+However, when it comes to "resource-poor" languages such as Mongolian, Whisper performs poorly, as seen in section D.2.2 of the [Whisper paper](https://cdn.openai.com/papers/whisper.pdf) - Mongolian or Malayalam achieved over 100% WER at every Whisper checkpoint.
+The checkpoint available also have a limited vocabulary and therefore cannot be fine-tuned on a language whose alphabet does not overlap with this vocabulary.

+In addition, Whisper is a sequence-to-sequence model that performs ASR autoregressively, making it inherently "slow".

+Faced with limited resources - both in terms of training data availability and inference constraints - more "frugal" models are needed.
+In this case, Wav2Vec2-BERT is just the thing.

+**Wav2Vec2-BERT** predicts ASR in a single pass, making it much faster than Whisper.
+As this notebook will show, it requires **little data** to achieve **competitive performance**, is **easily adaptable** to any alphabet, and is **more resource-efficient**.

+In fact, it achieves **similar WER performance** on Mongolian ASR compared with [Whisper-large-v3](https://huggingface.co/openai/whisper-large-v3) after similar fine-tuning, while being over **8x faster** and **2.5x more resource-efficient**.

 ## Notebook Setup